SamG101-Developer/GenEx/README.md

 }
 ```

+## Actions

+Actions are similar to views, but they perform the operation on the inputted range, mutating it in place.
+Actions are
+eagerly evaluated, meaning they perform the operation immediately.

 ## Algorithms

 There are a number of algorithms designed to be used with ranges.
 Whilst the algorithms are designed to be used with the
 views, they can be used with almost any container.
+These are effectively functions over ranges that don't return a view,
+such as `any_of` or `fold_left`.

 ## Iterators

 The iterator abstraction layer provides a common interface to access key iteration members, such as `begin`, `end`,
-`data` etc. There are multiple specializations of `begin` for example, allowing for different ways to access teh data
+`data` etc. There are multiple specializations of `begin` for example, allowing for different ways to access the data
 depending on the design of the container.

-In the future, there will be a specialization API, allowing for iteration compatibility on custom containers that don't
-conform to regular standards.

-## Future
+## Todo

-- Add more concepts regarding the type of generator, such as `forward_generator`, `bidirectional_generator` etc. This
-  will allow optimizations, for example for `find_last` with a `reversible_generator`, the generator can be reversed
-  then the first match found, rather than iterating over the entire generator.

-- Add more views, algorithms, actions, etc. Will include everything from `ranges-v3`, `Rust STL`, and other rust
-  extensions.
+More algorithms, views and actions need to be implemented.
+The library is still in its early stages.